mtlynch/mtlynch.io/_posts/2018-12-04-retrofit-docker-gcs.md

 Most web apps don't accept traffic directly from the browser.
 Instead, they use an HTTP server like Nginx or Apache to handle generic tasks (e.g., load-balancing, serving static files) while the backend handles the app-specific logic.

 I added the [`nginx` branch to my Docker repo](https://github.com/mtlynch/docker-flask-upload-demo/tree/nginx) to demonstrate a Docker image that's closer to what you'd use in a real-world app.
-The interesting differences are below:
+The relevant changes are below:

 ```bash
 # Install nginx.